venkatrajm815/NetworkCompression/README.md

 # NetworkCompression

 The goal of this project was to detect if network compression is present on a network path.
+This project is composed of two network applications
+1. Client/Server Application
-This project is composed of two network applications - First one is a Client/Server Application and the Second one is a Standalone Application that can work work on any noncomplient environment.
+2. Standalone Application that can work work on any noncomplient environment.

 ## Requirements